 The rest of this paper is organized as follow.
 Section II gives an overview of the related work for group movement, coordinated movement with formation structure and keeping, vehicles motion simulation and military movement, including our contribution.
 The next section III discusses our model to simulate a group of tanks movement with all applied constraints like formation and coherence, hierarchical structure and collision avoidance.
-Also present the architecture model for our system and the techniques used to implement the hierarchical behaviors.
 In section IV we present the group movement and the types of movement of group of tanks to achieve its tactical mission, also present our techniques and approaches to implement that movement.
 Section V discusses our techniques to implement the multilevel hierarchical formation.
 Finally, in section VI we conclude the paper and talk about future work.